mciwing/mciwing.github.io/docs/python-extensive/data/api.md

 | 0.00450507670901954119 | 1703721600000 | 2023-12-28T00:00:00.000Z  |
 | 0.00751113050249688877 | 1703808000000 | 2023-12-29T00:00:00.000Z  |

-We are now looking at the daily price history of `Pepe-Cash` in USD.
+We are now looking at the daily (if available) price history of `Pepe-Cash` in USD.

 ### Detour: Visualizations